-Cold laser therapy is an interesting and effective treatment that relies on the use of light to target different areas of the body.
+Cold laser therapy is an advanced and effective treatment that relies on the use of light to target healing in different areas of the body.
 However, many people might become confused or concerned about the idea of a laser-based treatment, so let’s break down some of the more complicated areas of the science, and to advise how light can affect our bodies.

 What is cold laser therapy?